simp/pupmod-simp-simp_pki_service/README.md

 [root@ca ~]# openssl ocsp -issuer site-pki-ca-chain.pem -cert to_verify.pem \
   -text -url `openssl x509 -noout -ocsp_uri -in to_verify.pem`
 ```

+#### Certificate Problem Debug

+Debugging the reason a certificate request failed can be challenging.
+This
+section contains a few notes to aid in that debug.

+* The `dogtag` server logs for a CA are found at `/var/log/pki/<CA name>/ca`
+  * The `system` log will contain any enrollment error message.
+  * The `debug` file will contain hex dumps of DER-encoded request messages.
+    You can print those request messages out as follows:

+    1. Copy the hex dump of a single request to a file named `debug_snippet`.
+    2. Create a DER-formatted file from that hex dump by executing the
+       following Ruby code:

+       ```bash
+       File.open('debug.req', 'w'){|fh| fh.puts [File.read('debug_snippet').gsub("\n",' ').gsub(' ','')].pack('H*') }
+       ```

+    3. Use `openssl` to inspect the file contents:

+       ```bash
+       openssl req -inform DER -in debug.req -text
+       ```

+* If you see
+  "CEP Enrollment: CRS enrollment failed: Could not post new request.
+Error Invalid Credential"
+  in the CA server `system` log, the wrong password was used for the SCEP request.
+Verify
+  a one time password for the client is set in `/var/lib/pki/<CA name>/ca/conf/flatfile.txt`
+  on the CA server and that the specified password matches the one used in the certificate
+  request.

+* If you see "sscep: wrong (or missing) MIME content type" from the
+  `scep enroll` command or
+  "Couldn't handle CEP request (PKCSReq) - Could not unwrap PKCS10 blob: DerValue.getDirectoryString: invalid tag"
+  in the CA server `system` log, the SCEP one time password may contain
+  characters disallowed by the underlying software (e.g., an underscore).
+  Per RFC 2985, these passwords must be of X.520 type `DirectoryString`,
+  which is comprised of UTF-8 encoded Unicode characters.
+However, the
+  validation software may impose additional restrictions.

+* If you see
+  "CEP Enrollment: Enrollment failed: user used duplicate transaction ID."
+  in the CA server `system` log, that means you need to regenerate your
+  client private key.

 ### Directory Operations